-- Involve you as early as possible in planning processes for plans and projects - Meet the required minimum exhibition timeframes - Give you plenty of time to give us feedback.
+- Involve you as early as possible in planning processes for plans and projects - Give you plenty of time to give us feedback.

-- Notifying you early in the exhibition timeframe on how you can be part of making decisions via our website, local print publications and media releases - The timeframe for you to give us feedback will depend on the nature of the proposed plan or project.
+- Notifying you when an engagement period commences and how you can be part of making decisions via our website, local print publications and media releases - The timeframe for you to give us feedback will depend on the nature of the proposed plan or project.